The Valley Travel Information

 Visits to Anguilla are trouble-free.
 The crime rate is low, but it is wise to take sensible precautions with valuables.
 Hurricanes usually affect the island between June and November.

 In Anguilla skimpy dress in public is frowned upon and nudity on beaches is not permitted.

 Business in Anguilla is centred on tourism and the financial services, as it is a zero-tax environment and an offshore jurisdiction.
 Due to the balmy climate, lightweight suits or a buttoned up shirt are sufficient for business meetings.
 Business hours are Monday to Friday from 8am to 12pm and 1pm to 4pm.

 The international dialling code for Anguilla is +1 264.
 The island is well covered by a GSM mobile network.
-The outgoing code is 011 (eg. 01127 to South Africa).
-The Internet code for Anguilla is 'ai'.
-An Internet service provider is operating on the island with easy access in the resorts and large cities.
+The outgoing code is 011 (eg. 01144 to the UK).
+The internet code for Anguilla is 'ai'.
+An internet service provider is operating on the island with easy access in the resorts and large cities.